shaneikennedy/jdd/content/blog/emacs-intro/index.md

 ```

-One more eval-trick: highlight the code you just pasted in and run `M-x eval-region`.
+One more `eval` trick: highlight the code you just pasted in and run `M-x eval-region`.

 From here on out your Meta (M-*) key is now the command key (if you're on a Mac).
 I find this 100x better than the option key, but feel free to pick and choose from this block.